maldamotuma/maldamotuma/README.md

 **Education**

-* Master of Science in Computer Science, Stanford University, 2018
+* Master of Science in Computer Science and Engineering field of Artificial Intelligence, Adama Science and Technology University, 2024-- expected
-* Bachelor of Science in Computer Science, University of California, Berkeley, 2016
+* Bachelor of Science in Computer Science and Engineering, Adama Science and Technology University, Ethiopia, 2022

 **Testimonials**